Jerrari

-The Jerrari Wagoneers are a pair of 1969 and 1977 Jeep Wagoneers built for William Fisk Harrah, founder of Harrah's Hotel and Casinos.
-These unique hybrids combine the rugged utility of a Jeep Wagoneer with the exotic power of a Ferrari.
-They had their stock 360 CID AMC V8 engines replaced with a 4.4 liter V12 engine and five-speed manual transmission from a Ferrari 365 GT.

-The two Jerrari Wagoneers have garnered significant attention and publicity in various automotive publications, including Road & Track, Forza magazine, 365 Cars You Must Drive, and Stars, Cars and Infamy.
+The Jerrari Wagoneers are a pair of 1969 and 1977 Jeep Wagoneers built for William Fisk Harrah, founder of Harrah's Hotel and Casinos, that have had their stock 360 CID AMC V8 engines replaced with a 4.4 liter V12 engine and 5-speed manual transmission from a Ferrari 365 GT.
+Both Jerrari Wagoneers have received considerable publicity in books and magazines, including Road & Track, Forza magazine, 365 Cars You Must Drive, and Stars, Cars and Infamy.